cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 function that maps arbitrary inputs x (as bytes) to uniformly chosen points in the curve.

-In the security proof of the construction H1 is modelled as a random oracle.
+In the security proof of the construction H1 is modeled as a random oracle.
 This implies that any instantiation of H1 must e pre-image and collision resistant.
 In {{ciphersuites}} we give instantiations of this functionality based on the functions described in {{I-D.irtf-cfrg-hash-to-curve}}.
 Consequently, any OPRF implementation must adhere to the implementation and security considerations discussed in {{I-D.irtf-cfrg-hash-to-curve}} when instantiating the function H1.

 ## Timing Leaks